enesyesilyurt/enesyesilyurt/README.md

 <br />
 <br />

-### I'm working on idle and arcade idle games at Forge Games
+### I'm working on idle and arcade idle games at Forge Games.
+I am also studying computer engineering at university and I am in my final year.

 <br />